quantgirluk/advent-calendar-2025/docs/source/index.rst

 Each day leading up to Christmas, I will be sharing a new entry here.
 Hope you find them insightful and enjoyable!

-Each day leading up to Christmas, I will be sharing a new entry here.
-Hope you find them insightful and enjoyable!

 .. raw:: html

    <div style="max-width:640px;margin:0 auto;padding:0;">